-Name Term of Agreement Base Salary including Superannuation Termination Benefit Barnaby Egerton- Warburton Managing Director Ongoing commencing 7 April 2022 \$216,450 May be terminated by either Mr Egerton-Warburton or the Company by providing three months' notice.
+Name Term of Agreement Base Salary including Superannuation Termination Benefit Barnaby Egerton- Warburton Commenced 7 April 2022, ceased on 31 July 2024 upon appointment of new CEO and reverted to Non-Executive Director. \$216,450 May be terminated by either Mr Egerton-Warburton or the Company by providing three months' notice.